sogoeslight/ValorantBot/README.md

 - Screen

 ## Setup:
+0. Download last release .zip archive and unzip it anywhere
 1. In bot directory -> command line: `pip install -r requirements.txt`
 2. Valorant -> Settings -> Video -> Display Mode: **Windowed**, Resolution - your native resolution, so game should be on whole screen, but in window